A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 (type)value

 Type conversion operators change one data type into another.
-For example, you may convert an integer to a floating-point number, or a number to a character type, depending on the language.
+For example, you may convert an integer to a floating-point number, a floating-point number to an integer, a number to a character, or one object type to another, depending on the language.

 In many programming languages, there are two broad kinds of conversion: implicit conversion and explicit conversion.
-Implicit conversion happens automatically when the language decides it is safe, such as converting an integer to a floating-point value.
-Explicit conversion happens when the programmer directly requests it, such as writing (int)3.14.
+Implicit conversion happens automatically when the language decides it is safe or convenient.
+For example, a language may automatically convert an integer to a floating-point value during a calculation.

 Address Operators and sizeof